Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

     jle     loc_FFFFF80584C8F35C
 ```

+The mutation follows a pretty obvious pattern.
+They will only insert junk instructions when they know the result will be overwritten.
 Once I saw how simple the mutation was, it became a matter of creating an algorithm to identify mutation.

 ## Considerations